-My daughter-in-law sent me this.
+My daughter-in-law sent me the link to this video.
 Perhaps you have to know dogs and dog parks, but I think it’s hysterical.

 A Big Little Life: A Memoir of a Joyful Dog by Dean Koontz.

 My son got me this book awhile back and recently I finally had opportunity to pick it up.
 Yes, my “To Be Read” stack is a mile high, but Dean Koontz and his Golden Retriever, Trixie have a special place in my heart.
 This is not only because I’ve read many, many of Koontz’s books, always admired his writing and even used it as a “model” to study for my own, but because he is also a fellow dog lover.
 I’ve been subscribing to his Useless News newsletter for years, wherein Trixie always made an appearance, usually funny (she was even a ‘writer’ in her own right, with a few articles in the News and several published books to her name), and through that I came to “know” her.

 In fact it was in an issue of Useless News that I learned she had died, about a year after we’d had to put Bear down, so when I got the book, I didn’t know if I wanted to read the story — knowing how it ended — until I had a bit more distance from our own event.
 In fact, as a kid I used to check the ending of all books that featured a dog to make sure the dog didn’t die.
 If it did, I wouldn’t read the book.
 (Which is why I’ve never finished Swiss Family Robinson and why I’ve never read Where the Red Fern Grows or watched the movie based on it (that one made doubly onerous not only in that the dog dies, but that the dog is a Redbone Coonhound!).

 Anyway, I finally had an open spot in my reading list, felt as if I was ready to tackle going through that and picked it up, thinking I’d only read a chapter.